nathanlitts/Spell-Checker/README.md

 SpellChecker is the driver application.
 It loads an entire dictionary into my StringSet.
 Next, the user is promted to type a word and I check to see if the word is in the set.
 If the word is not found, words that are spelled differently by one letter are suggested.

+To run this, I used:
+javac *.java
+java SpellChecker